What is DeMolay?

 How does a young man learn good character in DeMolay?

-Upon joining DeMolay, you will interact with other young men who are dedicated to upholding the same aforementioned virtues.
-Young men are proven to act more upstanding when in the company of other quality young men.
+Upon joining DeMolay, members interact with other young men who are dedicated to upholding the virtues and high moral standard of the Order.
+Young men are proven to act more upstanding when in the company of quality companions.
 Acting in an upstanding manner becomes a habit, which demonstrates good character now and serves to mold a mature way of thinking as he attains manhood.

 How do DeMolays learn leadership skills?

 DeMolay prides itself on preparing young men for their careers.
-While education is vitally important, DeMolay supplements education with specific training.
+Education is vitally important, and DeMolay supplements traditional education with specific training.
 A process of executing increased responsibilities helps teach acute leadership skills.

-The Chapter elects officers each term, to run and plan Chapter meetings and functions.
-Here are some examples:
+The Chapter selects officers to serve each term.
+These officers plan and direct Chapter meetings and functions.

 - Public Speaking;